EndPointCorp/end-point-blog/2020/05/28/summae-neural-text-summarization-denoising-autoencoder.html.md

 The Markov Model is elegantly introduced in the blog post [Next Word Prediction using Markov Model](https://medium.com/ymedialabs-innovation/next-word-prediction-using-markov-model-570fc0475f96).

-Why it’s naive?
-Because we just know that the probability of the word “love” depends on the word “I” **given a broader context**.
+Why is it naive?
+Because we know that the probability of the word “love” depends on the word “I” **given a broader context**.
 A model that’s always going to output “roses” would miss the best word more often than not.

 #### Modeling with neural networks